 The Overlooked One: Understanding the Lost Child Role

-a person is outlined in shadow signifying that they are becoming less and less visible
+a person is shown to be vanishing signifying that they are becoming less and less visible

 Who Is the Lost Child?